addamh/resume/README.md

-resume
+Addam Hardy's Resume in LaTeX
 ======

-My resume in LaTeX